mlberkeley/oreilly-captions/README.md

 Additionally, you will need the corresponding captions for these images (`results_20130124.token`), which can also be downloaded from our [Google Drive](https://drive.google.com/file/d/0B2vTU3h54lTydXFjSVM5T2t4WmM/view?usp=sharing).

-In order to run the `O'Reilly Generate from image.ipynb` notebook you will need to download a pretrained TensorFlow model for [VGG-16](https://drive.google.com/file/d/0B2vTU3h54lTyaDczbFhsZFpsUGs/view?usp=sharing) generated from the original Caffe model from the VGG-16 paper.
+In order to run the `3.
+O'Reilly Generate from image.ipynb` notebook you will need to download a pretrained TensorFlow model for [VGG-16](https://drive.google.com/file/d/0B2vTU3h54lTyaDczbFhsZFpsUGs/view?usp=sharing) generated from the original Caffe model from the VGG-16 paper.

 Place all of these downloads in the `./data/` folder.